Submit a request

 If you have any questions or would like to start the process, please click the Get In Touch button at the bottom of this page.

-1- Terms and conditions apply.
-To qualify for this Earnest Rate Match Bonus offer: 1) you must submit a completed student loan application; 2) you must provide documentation of an eligible competitive rate offer exclusive of all discounts by calling Client Happiness at (888) 601-2801 or chat on Earnest.com and follow the instructions to send in your proof of lower rate, and 3) you must provide a valid email address during the application process.
+1 - Terms and conditions apply.
+To qualify for this Earnest Rate Match and Bonus offer: 1) you must submit a completed student loan application; 2) you must provide documentation of an eligible competitive rate offer exclusive of all discounts by calling Client Happiness at (888) 601-2801 or chat on Earnest.com and follow the instructions to send in your proof of lower rate; and 3) you must provide a valid email address during the application process.
 The bonus will be paid out in the form of a gift card.
 You will receive instructions on how to redeem the gift card via the email address you have provided.
 Limit one rate match bonus per application.
-A bonus cannot be issued to residents in KY, MA, or MI.
+A bonus cannot be issued to residents in KY, MA, or MI

 Bonuses that are not redeemed within 180 calendar days of the date they were made available to the recipient may be subject to forfeit.
 Bonus amounts of $600 or greater in a single calendar year may be reported to the Internal Revenue Service (IRS) as miscellaneous income to the recipient on Form 1099-MISC in the year received as required by applicable law.
-The recipient is responsible for any applicable federal, state, or local taxes associated with receiving the bonus offer; consult your tax advisor to determine applicable tax consequences.
+Recipient is responsible for any applicable federal, state or local taxes associated with receiving the bonus offer; consult your tax advisor to determine applicable tax consequences.
 Additional terms and conditions may apply.
+Earnest may discontinue this program at any time.

 Loan Eligibility Criteria: Eligible students must be attending, or enrolled to attend, a Title IV school at least half-time and be pursuing a Bachelor’s or Graduate degree.
 Earnest private student loans are subject to credit qualification, completion of a loan application, verification of application information, self-certification of the loan amount, and school certification.